 - imposing prison sentences for serious cartel conduct.

-- draw the issue to relevant parties’ attention and provide information to help them gain a better understanding of the Act, and to encourage rectification and future compliance
+- draw the issue to the relevant parties’ attention and provide information to help them gain a better understanding of the Act, and to encourage rectification and future compliance

 - place the relevant parties on notice about the ACCC’s concerns and the possibility of future investigation and action should the conduct continue or re-emerge